-SUBSTANCE : Material with definite chemical composition.
+SUBSTANCE: Material with definite chemical composition.

 SULFATE: Will readily dissolve in water to form an anion.
 Sulfate is a substance that occurs naturally in drinking water.
 Health concerns regarding sulfate in drinking water have been raised because of reports that diarrhea may be associated with the ingestion of water containing high levels of sulfate.
 Of particular concern are groups within the general population that may be at greater risk from the laxative effects of sulfate when they experience an abrupt change from drinking water with low sulfate concentrations to drinking water with high sulfate concentrations.
-Sulfate in drinking water currently has a secondary maximum contaminant level (SMCL) of 250 milligrams per liter (mg/L), based on aesthetic effects (i.e., taste and odor).
-This regulation is not a federally enforceable standard, but is provided as a guideline for States and public water systems.
-EPA estimates that about 3% of the public drinking water systems in the country may have sulfate levels of 250 mg/L or greater.
-The Safe Drinking Water Act (SDWA), as amended in 1996, directs the U.S. Environmental Protection Agency (EPA) and the Centers for Disease Control and Prevention (CDC) to jointly conduct a study to establish a reliable dose-response relationship for the adverse human health effects from exposure to sulfate in drinking water, including the health effects that may be experienced by sensitive subpopulations (infants and travelers).

 SULFIDE: The term sulfide refers to several types of chemical compounds containing sulfur in its lowest oxidation number of -2.
 Formally, "sulfide" is the dianion, S2-, which exists in strongly alkaline aqueous solutions formed from H2S or alkali metal salts such as Li2S, Na2S, and K2S.
 Sulfide is exceptionally basic and, with a pKa > 14, it does not exist in appreciable concentrations even in highly alkaline water, being undetectable at pH < ~15 (8 M NaOH).
 Instead, sulfide combines with electrons in hydrogen to form HS, which is variously called hydrogen sulfide ion, hydrosulfide ion, sulfhydryl ion, or bisulfide ion.
-At still lower pH's (<7), HSconverts to H2S, hydrogen sulfide.
+At still lower pH's (<7), HS- converts to H2S, hydrogen sulfide.
 Thus, the exact sulfur species obtained upon dissolving sulfide salts depends on the pH of the final solution.
 Aqueous solutions of transition metals cations react with sulfide sources (H2S, NaSH, Na2S) to precipitate solid sulfides.
 Such inorganic sulfides typically have very low solubility in water and many are related to minerals.
 One famous example is the bright yellow species CdS or "cadmium yellow".
 The black tarnish formed on sterling silver is Ag2S.
 Such species are sometimes referred to as salts.
 In fact, the bonding in transition metal sulfides is highly covalent, which gives rise to their semiconductor properties, which in turn is related to the practical applications of many sulfide materials.

 SUPERNATANT: The liquid layer which forms above the sludge in a settling basin.
-SURFACTANT: Surfactants reduce the surface tension of water by adsorbing at the liquid-gas interface.
-They also reduce the interfacial tension between oil and water by adsorbing at the liquid-liquid interface.
-Many surfactants can also assemble in the bulk solution into aggregates.
-Examples of such aggregates are vesicles and micelles.
-The concentration at which surfactants begin to form micelles is known as the critical micelle concentration or CMC.
-When micelles form in water, their tails form a core that can encapsulate an oil droplet, and their (ionic/polar) heads form an outer shell that maintains favorable contact with water.
-When surfactants assemble in oil, the aggregate is referred to as a reverse micelle.
-In a reverse micelle, the heads are in the core and the tails maintain favorable contact with oil.
-Surfactants are also often classified into four primary groups; anionic, cationic, non-ionic, and zwitterionic (dual charge).
-SUSCEPTIBILITY WAIVER: A waiver that is granted based upon the results of a vulnerability assessment.
+SURFACE WATER SOURCES: Surface water sources such as a river or lake are primarily the result of Runoff.